bclins/bclins.github.io/fall24/math444/notes.md

 **Theorem (Polynomial Transformations of the Unit Circle).** If $p(z)$ is a polynomial with no roots on the unit circle, then the winding number of $p(e^{it}), 0 \le t \le 2 \pi$, around the origin is equal to the number of roots of $p$ inside the unit circle (counting multiplicity).
 </div>

-We use the (now updated) [complex grapher](https://people.hsc.edu/faculty-staff/blins/StatsTools/ComplexGrapher2.html) to look at some examples.
+We used the (now updated) [complex grapher](https://people.hsc.edu/faculty-staff/blins/StatsTools/ComplexGrapher2.html) to look at some examples.
 Then we proved this theorem by doing the following exercises in class:

 1. If $\gamma(t) = p(e^{it})$, show that
 $$\int_\gamma \frac{1}{z} \, z = \oint_{|z|=1} \frac{p'(z)}{p(z)} \, dz.$$